We take security seriously.

 Application Security

 NextRequest servers and databases are hosted on Amazon, which implements industry-leading physical, technical, and operational security measures.
 Amazon has received ISO 27001 certification and Federal Information Security Management Act (FISMA) Moderate Authorization.
 Accreditation from the U.S. General Services Administration, and is SOC-compliant.
-Amazon’s infrastructure is suitable to host CJIS, FIPS, FedRAMP, and FERPA-compliant applications.
+Amazon’s infrastructure is suitable to host FIPS, FedRAMP, and FERPA-compliant applications.

 More on Amazon's compliance.